swup/forms-plugin/README.md

 A [swup](https://swup.js.org) plugin for submitting forms.

-Forms with a `data-swup-form` attribute will be serialized and submitted by swup, including page transitions just like normal link clicks.
+- Serialize and submit forms with animated page transitions
-Set a custom transition name using the `data-swup-animation` attribute on the form element.
+- Opt-in with a configurable selector, by default `form[data-swup-form]`

-The action, method and encoding type attributes set on the form are respected.
-The server response must be a valid page with all containers to be replaced by swup.
+- Respects custom animations set on the form element

-**Note:** This plugin is appropriate for simple use cases like search inputs or contact forms.
-For more complex requirements involving file uploads or custom serialization, it is recommended to use the swup API directly.
+**Note:** This plugin is perfect for simple scenarios like search or contact forms.
+For complex requirements like file uploads or custom serialization, it is recommended to use the swup API directly.

 ## Installation